-We’ve been mulling this reader’s question for a while now… first, here’s the request:
+We’ve been mulling this reader’s question for a while now… she’s wondering what to wear when she’s laid off and looking, after running into a colleague at the supermarket in less than desirable clothes.
+First, here’s the request:

 My work wardrobe after 30 years is pretty set.
 However, I’m currently in recession mode, i.e. my job has been misplaced.
 I find that my non-work clothes are just not suitable for walking around in the supermarket, given that in my community (high tech in Silicon Valley) I might meet someone there who would hire me.
 So I want to upgrade what would be my weekend wardrobe (if I were working).